Places to Give Birth: Burr Ridge Birth Center - PERMANENTLY CLOSED

 Services and Amenities

 Giant tub?
 Check.
 Big bed to snuggle as a new family?
 Duh.
 Plus peanut balls, Swedish ladders, and birth stools galore.
 You name it, they got it.
 Birth is never easy, but it can be a little easier when you are in a homey and comfortable environment.
-Truly, I cannot think of one single thing that I wish the birth center had and they don't.
+Truly, I cannot think of one single tool that I wish the birth center had and they don't.

 Next Steps